LeXonJe/dreamly-surround/README.md

 # dreamly-surround
-A web client for playing music, sounds and voices
+A web client for playing music, sounds and voices.